WHALES OF LORETO

 ABOUT THE EXPEDITION LEADERS

 Guided by Regina Domingo and Leopoldo Sanmiguel, our bilingual, certified guides and wildlife experts based in Loreto year-round, your adventure will be both enriching and unforgettable.
 With years of experience in the region and extensive work monitoring cetaceans, they are actively involved in collecting data on whale distribution to support management plans and conservation initiatives.
-Their deep knowledge of the area, combined with ongoing seasonal monitoring of its marine life and an expert local captain, ensures a meaningful and respectful interaction with nature.
+Their deep knowledge of the area, combined with ongoing seasonal monitoring of its marine life and an expert local captain, and eathical encounters, ensures a meaningful and respectful interaction with nature.

 During this wildlife long range adventure, we'll journey up to 100 to 150 miles from Loreto's marine national park, delving into the offshore waters and islands in search of blue whales and other cetaceans.